dmitryduev/DeepStreaks/readme.md

 The system is deployed and adapted for usage within the ZTF Solar-System framework and has significantly reduced human involvement in the streak identification process, from several hours to typically under 10 minutes per day.

 As of February 1, 2019 DeepStreaks has discovered 15 near-Earth asteroids.

 For details, please see Duev et al., MNRAS, 2019 (submitted).

-Note that this repository contains pre-trained model used in DeepStreaks (total size: ~280 MB).
+Note that this repository contains pre-trained models used in DeepStreaks (total size: ~280 MB).

 ## Models: architecture, data, training, and performance